Ohio Nurse Practice Act (2 Hours)

 RNs may (D) provide nursing care beyond basic nursing preparation for an RN provided they:

-RNs must (E) implement any order in a timely manner unless they believe or have reason to believe the order is:
+RNs must (E) implement any order for a patient in a timely manner unless they believe or have reason to believe the order is:

 RNs must (E) clarify an order that meets any of the above criteria by consulting with an appropriate licensed practitioner.